 - Helmholtz Juniors: Isabela Paredes Cisneros, Michaela Löffler, Tim Lienig, Konstantin Kuhne, Ivona Kafedjiska, and Martin Schrader

 - IPP: Vera Minnerker, Vera Tröster, and Vanessa Pires

 - Leibniz PhD Network: Anja Jahn, Jacob Gorenflos, Katharina Willenbücher, Katarzyna Stoltmann, Jan-Lucas Schanze, Pankhuri Saxena, and Jan Klenke

 - Max Planck PhDnet: Lindsey Bultema, Alexander Filippi, Jana Lasser, Teresa Hollerbach, Lea Heckmann, and Sarah Young

 We are open for other PhD associations in Germany to join forces and collaborate on projects.
 If you are a doctoral researcher in a structured PhD programme or part of a PhD network , we are interested in hearing your ideas about graduate education as well as challenges in academia for early career scientists.

 Discuss your issues with stakeholders.
 Bringing voices of young scientists to the attention of decision makers and enabling open discussion is our key competence.

 Bring ideas to the political stage.
-We are in contact with politicians to discuss about the key issues in science.
+We are in contact with politicians to discuss the key issues in science.

 Make an impact where the funding goes.
-Science funding agencies are looking for ideas how they can help young scientists.
+Science funding agencies are looking for ideas about how they can help young scientists.
 We regularly take part in discussions with them.

 Connect with our network and get to know amazing scientists from around the globe!